MicrosoftDocs/sql-docs/docs/advanced-analytics/r/performance-case-study-r-services.md

 Loading a trained model from a table is clearly a faster way to do prediction.
 We recommend that you avoid creating the model and performing scoring all in the same script.

-## Case study: optimization for resume matching task
+## Case study: Optimization for the resume-matching task

-The resume-matching model was developed by Microsoft data scientist Ke Huang to test the performance of R code in SQL Server and enable data scientists to support scalable, enterprise-level solutions.
+The resume-matching model was developed by Microsoft data scientist Ke Huang to test the performance of R code in SQL Server, and by doing so help data scientists create scalable, enterprise-level solutions.

 ### Methods

 Both the RevoScaleR and MicrosoftML packages were used to train a predictive model in a complex R solution involving large datasets.
-SQL queries and R code were identical.
-All tests were conducted on a single Azure VM with SQL Server installed.
-The author then compared scoring times with and without these optimizations provided by SQL Server:
+SQL queries and R code were identical in all tests.
+Tests were conducted on a single Azure VM with SQL Server installed.
+The author then compared scoring times with and without the following optimizations provided by SQL Server:

 - In-memory tables
 - Soft-NUMA